hpc4you/hpc4you.github.io/index.md

 ```
 this will add user **tom** to the group **chem**.

+Caution:
-Caution, you will be prompted to set a password for the new user.
+1. You will be prompted to set a password for the new user.
 You will need to enter the password twice.
 But the screen does not show any asterisks.
+2. Be sure to copy the private key if you have enabled **enhance_security.sh** module.

-If you have slurm accounting enabled, you should also run,
+3. If you have slurm accounting enabled, you should also run,
 ```
 sacctmgr add user tom Account=hpc4you
 ```